Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Explore the tranquillity and solitude of The Coorong, the Fleurieu Peninsula’s hidden gem.
-With its calm waters and vast wetland ecosystem of ocean, beach, lakes, estuaries, lagoons and the Mighty Murray river mouth, there is plenty to see.
+With its calm waters and vast wetland ecosystem of ocean, beaches, lakes, estuaries, lagoons and the Mighty Murray river mouth, there is plenty to see.

 Spirit of the Coorong Cruise is a well-loved local tour company.
 Departing from the Main Wharf in Goolwa, they will keep you entertained whichever cruise you may choose.
-On board their vessel, you can enjoy the views from seats inside, or head to the open-air upper deck with seating to really take it all in.
+Onboard their vessel, you can enjoy the views from seats inside, or head to the open-air upper deck with seating to really take it all in.

 For those who are Storm Boy fans, this is the region both the original and latest film were made.
-Cruise past the 2 boats used as stage props and take a moment to yourself to visualise the beauty and adventure of this popular, award winning movie.
+Cruise past the 2 boats used as stage props and take a moment to yourself to visualise the beauty and adventure of this popular, award-winning movie.

 The Coorong Adventure Cruise is their signature tour, lasting 6 hours.
 It takes you into the heart of the Coorong National Park.
 With guided walks, lunch and afternoon tea, there is plenty of time for exploring and relaxing.

-The Discovery Tour is 3.5 hours, also taking you into Coorong National Park.
+The Discovery Tour is 3.5 hours, also takes you into Coorong National Park.
 With a guided walk across the peninsula, lunch and afternoon tea, there are plenty of scenic opportunities to relax as you cruise along the peaceful waters.